Be a Work From Home Receptionist: 4 Tips

 How to Become a Work From Home Receptionist

-Our experience with remote work comes both from the nature of VirtualPBX staff and from our customers who use the VirtualPBX Business Phone Plans.
+Our experience with remote work comes both from the nature of VirtualPBX staff and from customers who use our Business Phone Plans.
 We’ve developed our phone system for more than 20 years, so we’ve seen what does and doesn’t work for most companies when they try to hire for their work from home receptionists.
 The following advice comes from what we’ve seen work for others in the remote hiring process.

 - Ensure That You Can Maintain a Professional Image at Home One of the first things that gets lost in the mix when people consider working from home is that you still need to project professionalism for your employer.
 Being an at home receptionist often times includes video conferencing with inbound callers as well as fielding phone calls, so designing the ideal home office with a separate space that is conducive to healthy productivity is as important as not rolling out of bed and right into your desk chair.